 OHS is an acronym for Occupational Health and Safety.
 An OHS management system is part of an organization’s management system and covers the following areas:

-- The occupational health and safety organization in a company
+The occupational health and safety organization in a company

-- The health and safety policy in a company
+The health and safety policy in a company

-- The planning process for accident and illness prevention
+The planning process for accident and illness prevention

-- The line management responsibilities for health and safety procedures
+The line management responsibilities for health and safety procedures

-- The practices, resources, and procedures for developing and implementing the occupational health and safety policy
+The practices, resources, and procedures for developing and implementing the occupational health and safety policy

-- The ongoing practices for maintaining and reviewing the health and safety policy
+The ongoing practices for maintaining and reviewing the health and safety policy

 The system should cover an organization’s occupational health and safety organization in its entirety.
-This includes everything from planning OHS-related tasks, to developing strategies and procedures, as well as analyzing data and keeping abreast of any changes and updates.
+This includes everything from planning OHS-related tasks, to developing strategies and procedures, as well as analysing data and keeping abreast of any changes and updates.